gabriel-ecegi/vocative-cz/README.md

-# Vocalization library for czech Names and Surnames.
+# Vocalization library for czech vocative case

+## Names, surnames and both of them together

 Can do the hard ones czech names like ""Řehoř" -> "Řehoři" and Names consisting of two first name like "Jaroslav Jan" -> "Jaroslave Jane".